7wce/Maclib-Modified/README.md

-# Maclib-Modified
+# Maclib Modified
-A modified version of MacLib that's made by biggaboy212.
+This is a modified version of MacLib that's made by [biggaboy212.](https://github.com/biggaboy212) (Thanks to them!)
+# What did we add?
+We only added "Maclib:Title", that's all.